UK Independence Party representation and election results

-This article lists the election results and representation of the UK Independence Party (UKIP) with respect to the House of Commons of the United Kingdom, Scottish Parliament, Senedd (Welsh Parliament), Northern Ireland Assembly, London Assembly and European Parliament.
+This article lists the election results and representation of the UK Independence Party (UKIP) with respect to the House of Commons, Scottish Parliament, Senedd (Welsh Parliament), Northern Ireland Assembly, London Assembly and European Parliament.

 For results of elections contested by the Anti-Federalist League, UKIP's predecessor, see Anti-Federalist League election results.

 House of Commons elections

 UKIP has no Members of Parliament in the House of Commons.
 The party first had representation for a period in 2008 when Dr Bob Spink, the MP for Castle Point, resigned from the Conservative Party and joined UKIP on 21 April 2008.
 However, by November 2008, Spink had left UKIP, and in any case subsequently lost his seat to the Conservatives in the 2010 general election.

 Douglas Carswell, the MP for Clacton, and Mark Reckless, the MP for Rochester and Strood, resigned from the Conservative Party to join UKIP on 28 August and 27 September 2014, respectively, and resigned their seats shortly thereafter.
 Carswell and Reckless won subsequent by-elections held on 9 October and 20 November 2014.
 Carswell was re-elected at the 2015 general election, but Reckless was not, the seat being re-taken by the Conservatives.
 Carswell thus became the only person so far to win a seat for UKIP in a general election, but left UKIP to sit as an independent MP on 25 March 2017.
 On 6 April 2017, Reckless—by now sitting in the Welsh Assembly, having been elected there in 2016—also left UKIP to sit with the Conservative group in the Assembly, although he had not yet officially rejoined his old party.